Torneko: The Last Hope

-World of Dragon Warrior: Torneko: The Last Hope is a role-playing video game for the PlayStation.
-The game was co-developed by Chunsoft and Matrix Software and published by Enix in both Japan and North America in 1999 and 2000 respectively.
+Torneko: The Last Hope is a 1999 role-playing video game for the PlayStation.
+The game was co-developed by Chunsoft and Matrix Software and published by Enix.
 In Japan, the game was ported to the Game Boy Advance in 2001.

 Torneko: The Last Hope is a spin-off title of the Dragon Quest franchise and the second Mystery Dungeon game to star the Dragon Quest IV character Torneko.
 It is also the second game in the Mystery Dungeon series to be released in North America, after Chocobo's Dungeon 2.
 Like in Torneko no Daibōken: Fushigi no Dungeon, Torneko (or Taloon, as he was known in Dragon Warrior IV) explores dungeons in search of items, while fighting hordes of monsters.

 Gameplay

 The game is done with two dimensional graphics and an overhead perspective of the games activities.
 The main gameplay involves Torneko exploring mazelike dungeons in search of items.
 When players first start conquering dungeons, Torneko continuously returns to level one strength and loses all his items until he rebuilds his storehouse.
 Temporary saves are sometimes allowed mid-dungeon, but these are erased as soon as players resume play.
 Combat against monsters is turn-based, with player and enemies alternating movements and actions.
 Torneko can attack with close range weapons like swords, long range like bow and arrow, or magic spells summoned with a wand or scroll.
 Torneko also has a hunger meter which causes him to lose health if he does not eat bread.
 During his exploration, Torneko can discover treasure and magic items.